ADN-DevTech/3dsMax-OSL-Shaders/OSL/README.md

 These are shaders that are mature anough and stable enough that the intent is that the shaders interface and behaviour won't substantially change in the future.
 It may gain parameters, but defaults should be compatible with the previous version.
-The
+These shaders are candidates to be included in the shipping set in the next version.

 ### Shipping